Historical Markers in Fayette County, West Virginia

 Fayette County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fayette County, West Virginia.
+This timeline provides a condensed summary of the historical journey of Fayette County, West Virginia.

 - 1831 - Fayette County is established by the Virginia General Assembly.